arunas-stonis/test/README.md

 ## Building for production

-To optimize the workout application for production, run:
+To optimize the myapp application for production, run:

     ./mvnw -Pprod clean package